Skip to main content

 A Two-Day Denver Getaway and Balu Brigada Concert

 Since we live about an hour away from Denver, it’s usually our go-to spot for a quick getaway.
 We left our home early in the morning and decided to park at the hotel parking lot.
 After parking, we ventured out for breakfast/brunch.
 We chose to explore the menu at The Cheesecake Factory, and I’m glad we did.
 They offer brunch on Saturdays and Sundays until 2:00 p.m.
 My husband ordered the Bruleed French Toast from the brunch menu, while I opted for the Create Your Own Omelet, which came with my choice of toppings, alongside a side of potatoes and an English muffin.
+I also enjoyed a caramel macchiato.
 The girls ordered from the lunch menu and enjoyed spicy chicken sandwiches.

 During our time in Denver, we did a lot of walking, which we are quite accustomed to.
 It was wonderful to explore the area and admire the beautiful changes in the trees.
 While we were there, we also visited the sculpture park located at the Denver Performing Arts Complex.
 The park features the iconic sculpture known as "Dancers."
 It's a lovely area to stroll through, and many people enjoy taking their dogs for a walk there as well.